hemerajs/hemera/docs/plugin.md

   hemera.use(
     hp((hemera, opts, done) => {
       // some code
-      // this plugin will be effected by the 'onClientPostRequest' extension done()
+      // this plugin will be effected by the 'onActFinished' extension done()
     })
   )